How to Help Missionaries

 - Serve as a family, while asking God to use you in greater ways, including the possibility of actually becoming missionaries!!

-This article written by Steve Anderson, Baptist World Mission field administrator for Africa.
+This article written by Steve Anderson, Baptist World Mission field administrator.